In the first week of homeschooling, I nearly quit.

 I was given some great advice by a veteran homeschooler that I needed to keep everyone in the same space.
 Trying anything to keep the younger kids away would only cause more problems and distraction.
 She was right!
 Kids can always sense when they are being left out and they hate it.

 I bought 2 more chairs for our folding table “desk” and invited the 4 and 2-year-old to join us if they wanted to.

 Sometimes they would sit at the table and scribble on paper, color a picture, build with the math blocks, or draw pictures on my whiteboard.
 There were a number of things they enjoyed – listening to a history story, answering Bible questions, or joining in on a craft.
 I tried to include them in every way I could.

-They seemed much more quiet as they were welcomed into the homeschool.
-I have taught a number of lessons at the white board with Youngest on my hip – it actually turned out to be less distracting to have her right there!
+They seemed much quieter as they were welcomed into the homeschool.
+I have taught a number of lessons at the whiteboard with Youngest on my hip – it actually turned out to be less distracting to have her right there!

 Being allowed to be so close eventually made it a little less exciting for them to be there and they would at times naturally gravitate to do other things around the house.